buraczkii/reliable_data_transfer/README.md

 - the alg
 - how implemented
 - pros/cons (when you would want to use this protocol)

+- when receiving corrupt data, SG does nothing.
+The FSM asks the receiver to resend the last ack if the received data is corrupt.
+HOWEVER this will be ignored by the sender (as it is assumed that the sender is not in a waiting for ack state) and the timer for the sender will resend the data anyway

 ### GO BACK N
 - the alg